Hardware capacity planning for your Splunk deployment

-Splunk Enterprise is a flexible product that meets almost any scale and redundancy requirement in the course of its operation.
+Splunk is a flexible product that meets almost any scale and redundancy requirement in the course of its operation.
 Taking advantage of that flexibility requires careful planning.
-This chapter discusses high level hardware guidance for Splunk Enterprise deployments and describes how Splunk Enterprise uses hardware resources in various situations.
+This chapter discusses high level hardware guidance for Splunk deployments and describes how Splunk uses hardware resources in various situations.

-Before deciding on your hardware outlay for Splunk Enterprise:
+Before deciding on your hardware outlay for Splunk:

-1. Be sure to review "Components of a Splunk Enterprise deployment" in this manual for a description of all of the elements of a Splunk installation.
+1. Be sure to review "Components of a Splunk Deployment" in this manual for a description of all of the elements of a Splunk installation.

 2. Next, learn about the type of hardware that comprises a "single indexer" by reading "Reference hardware."

 3. Finally, read the remaining topics in this chapter to learn how Splunk operations impact performance and how to maximize that performance.